WT-26/Software-Requirements-Documentation/README.md

 5. Mukthashree, B., Chinmayee K G, Manjuprasad, B., & Student. (n.d.).
 Campus Club Management System Application.

 ## 3. Requirements
-> This section specifies the software product's requirements.
-Specify all of the software requirements to a level of detail sufficient to enable designers to design a software system to satisfy those requirements, and to enable testers to test that the software system satisfies those requirements.

-> The specific requirements should:
-* Be uniquely identifiable.
-* State the subject of the requirement (e.g., system, software, etc.) and what shall be done.
-* Optionally state the conditions and constraints, if any.
-* Describe every input (stimulus) into the software system, every output (response) from the software system, and all functions performed by the software system in response to an input or in support of an output.
-* Be verifiable (e.g., the requirement realization can be proven to the customer's satisfaction)
-* Conform to agreed upon syntax, keywords, and terms.

 ### 3.1.1 Register User